omni-us/jsonargparse/README.rst

 automatic search and only includes what is given.

-When :func:`.CLI` receives a single class, the first arguments are used to instantiate the class, then a class method name must be given (see :ref:`sub-commands`) and the remaining arguments are used to run the class method.
+When :func:`.CLI` receives a single class, the first arguments are used to instantiate the class, then a class method name must be given (i.e. methods become :ref:`sub-commands`) and the remaining arguments are used to run the class method.
 An example would be:

 .. code-block:: python